 Creating a jacket from Fibershed’s Climate Beneficial™Wool, Harvest & Mill produces each piece made-to-order in Berkeley, California.

-REGENERATIVE HEMP PRODUCTS
+REGENERATIVE HEMP BRANDS

 CALIFORNIA CLOTH FOUNDRY (‘USA’)